-CINCINNATI – Police can't be sure they will ever know what's in the deadly mix of heroin that caused 174 overdoses in Hamilton County between Aug.
-19 and Aug.
-24.
+CINCINNATI – Police can't be sure they will ever know what's in the deadly mix of heroin that has caused 88 overdoses here from Tuesday through Thursday.

 That's because they haven't found any unused drug they can tag and send to the lab.